jlschnatz/multi-informant-aseba/preregistration/preregistration.typ

 #v(1em)

-- [ ] All variables of the planned study are outline here and their roles are clearly defined
+- [ ] All variables of the planned study are outlined here and their roles are clearly defined
-- [x] Our planned study includes additonal variables that are not listed here.
+- [x] Our planned study includes additional variables that are not listed here.

 == Study Materials